 The victim impact statement will usually be made by the victim, or by another person if the victim is under 18 or incapable of making the statement.
 The statement will be provided to the court and to the defendant some time before the court case.
 The defendant, or their lawyer, may cross-examine the victim in court about the contents of their statement (s 8O).
 Victim impact statements must, at the request of the victim, be read aloud during the sentencing hearing (ss 8Q, 8R).

 The Sentencing Act provides for victim impact statements to have a medical report attached to them (which may include reports from psychiatrists, doctors, psychologists or dentists) (s 8M).

-Magistrates can, in addition to imposing penalties against a defendant, consider the victim impact statement and any attached reports and award compensation to the victim for pain and suffering, particularly in sexual assault cases (see ‘Compensation orders’ above and Chapter 10.6: Assistance for victims of crime).
+Magistrates can, in addition to imposing penalties against a defendant, consider the victim impact statement and any attached reports and award compensation to the victim for pain and suffering, particularly in sexual assault cases (see ‘Compensation orders’ under ‘Other orders’ in ‘Sentencing orders available to the Magistrates’ Court’).

-For further information on victim impact statements arising from charges of sex offences, see ‘Sentencing’ in Chapter 3.3: Sexual offences.
+For further information on victim impact statements arising from charges of sex offences, see ‘Sentencing’ under ‘Going to court for a sexual offence‘ in Chapter 3.3: Sexual offences.